malusamayo/notebooks-analysis/README.md

-# python-program-analysis
+# notebooks-analysis

-A Typescript library for parsing Python 3 and doing basic program analysis, like forming control-flow graphs and def-use chains.
+A tool for generating documentation information for jupyter notebooks via program analysis & synthesis.

 ## How to use the tool
 1. Run `npm install` and `npm run build`